itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection: Experimental Results and Discussions

-\paragraph{\textbf{Waymo}} The Waymo open dataset~\cite{sun2020scalability} is one of the large-scale datasets for autonomous driving, consisting of synchronized and calibrated high-quality LiDAR and camera data captured across a range of urban and suburban geographies.
-This dataset provides 798 training scenes and 202 validation scenes obtained from detecting all the objects within a 75m radius; it has a total of 3 object categories, namely vehicle, pedestrian, and cyclist, which have 6.1M, 2.8M, and 67K sets, respectively.
-We set the detection range to [-74.88m, 74.88m] for the X and Y axes and [-2m, 4m] for the Z-axis.
-The size of the voxel grid that we used was (0.32m, 0.32m). \paragraph{\textbf{nuScenes}} The nuScenes dataset~\cite{caesar2020nuscenes} is another large-scale dataset used for autonomous driving.
-This dataset contains 1,000 driving sequences.
-700, 150, and 150 sequences are used for training, validation, and testing, respectively.
-Each sequence is captured approximately 20 seconds with 20 FPS using the 32-lane LiDAR.
-Its evaluation metrics are the average precision (AP) and nuScenes detection score (NDS).
-The NDS is a weighted average of the mean average precision (mAP) and other evaluation metrics for translation, scale, orientation, velocity, and other box attributes.
-In our experiments, we used a (0.2m, 0.2m) voxel grid and set the detection range to [-51.2m, 51.2m] for the X and Y-axes and [-5m, 3m] for the Z-axis. \paragraph{\textbf{Implementation details}} Following the use of CenterPoint~\cite{CPoint} as the teacher network, we use an Adam optimizer~\cite{kingma2014adam} with a weight decay of 0.01 and a cosine annealing strategy~\cite{smith2017cyclical} to adjust the learning rate.
-We set the initial learning rate at 0.003 and 0.95 for momentum.
+\textbf{Implementation details} Following the pillar-based CenterPoint~\cite{CPoint} as the teacher network, we use an Adam optimizer~\cite{kingma2014adam} with a weight decay of 0.01 and a cosine annealing strategy~\cite{smith2017cyclical} to adjust the learning rate.
+We set 0.0003 for initial learning rate, 0.003 for max learning rate, and 0.95 for momentum.
 The networks have been trained for 36 epochs on 8$\times$V100 GPUs with a batch size of 32.
-We use PointPillars~\cite{PP} to encode the point clouds.
-In this paper, compared to the teacher network, the student network have 1/4 and 1/2 less filters of each layer for Waymo and nuScenes, respectively, because we evaluate the generality of our method for the different student architectures but the other detection components are identical to the teacher network.
+For Waymo dataset, we set the detection range to [-74.88m, 74.88m] for the X and Y axes, [-2m, 4m] for the Z-axis, and a grid size of (0.32m, 0.32m).
+In experiments on nuScenes dataset, we used a (0.2m, 0.2m) grid and set the detection range to [-51.2m, 51.2m] for the X and Y-axes, [-5m, 3m] for the Z-axis, and a grid size of (0.2m, 0.2m).
+Compared to the teacher network, the student network has ${1}/{4}$ less channel capacity of backbone network.
 Our channel-wise autoencoder consists of three 1$\times$1 convolution layers as the encoder and three 1$\times$1 convolution layers as the decoder and the number of filters are {128, 64, 32} in encoder layers and {64, 128, 384} in decoder layers.
 The student's input buffer layer increases the channel size of 196 to 384 and the teacher's output buffer layer decreases the channel size 384 to 196.